aaronjanse/asciidots/readme.md

 $ python3 __main__.py ./samples/counter.dots
 ```

-Here is the list if available flags:
+Here is the list of available flags:

 ```
 -t [ticks]        Run the program for a specified number of ticks (Default to 0: no limit)